strkfarm/starkfarm-client/README.md

 ## 🤝 Contribute

 We're always looking for for stallions with great NextJS & Typescript skills to further this tool, to join our community and contribute to STRKFarm.
-Check out our [contributing guide](./docs/CONTRIBUTING.md) for more information on how to get started.
+Check out our [contributing guide](./CONTRIBUTING.md) for more information on how to get started.

-To connect with us regarding any queries about contributing to the repo, feel free to join our telegram group [here](https://t.me/+HQ_eHaXmF-1lZDc1)
+To connect with us regarding any queries about contributing to the repo, feel free to join our telegram group [here](https://t.me/+HQ_eHaXmF-1lZDc1).
+Head to `dev` topic.

 ## References

 - [Telegram](https://t.me/+HQ_eHaXmF-1lZDc1)
 - [OnlyDust](https://app.onlydust.com/p/strkfarm)
 - [Website](https://www.strkfarm.xyz/)

 ## Contributors ✨